 Shares Reserved under the Incentive Plan.
-The Incentive Plan as amended and restated would provide that 3,000,000 shares of our common stock are reserved for issuance under the Incentive Plan, subject to adjustment as described below.
+The Incentive Plan as amended and restated would provide that 6,000,000 shares of our common stock are reserved for issuance under the Incentive Plan, subject to adjustment as described below.
 We may issue all reserved shares pursuant to the exercise of incentive stock options.
 The number of shares reserved for issuance under the Incentive Plan is reduced on the date of the grant of any award by the maximum number of shares, if any, that may become payable with respect to which such award is granted.
 However, an award that may be settled solely in cash does not deplete the Incentive Plan's share reserve at the time the award is granted.
-If (a) an award lapses, expires, is canceled, or terminates without issuance of shares or is settled in cash, (b) the Administrator determines that the shares granted under an award will not be issuable because the conditions for issuance of the shares, then those shares are added back to the reserve at may again be used for new awards under the Incentive Plan.
-Shares that are tendered or withheld in payment of the exercise price of a stock option or as a result of the net settlement of an outstanding SARs, shares we purchase using proceeds from stock option exercises and shares tendered or withheld to satisfy any federal, state, or local tax withholding obligations may not be made available for re-issuance under the Incentive Plan.
+If (a) an award lapses, expires, is canceled, or terminates without issuance of shares or is settled in cash, (b) the Administrator determines that the shares granted under an award will not be issuable because the conditions for issuance will not be satisfied, (c) shares are forfeited under an award, or (d) shares are issued under any award and we reacquire them pursuant to our reserved rights upon the issuance of the shares, then those shares are added back to the reserve and may again be used for new awards under the Incentive Plan.
+Shares that are tendered or withheld in payment of the exercise price of a stock option or as a result of the net settlement of outstanding SARs, shares we purchase using proceeds from stock option exercises and shares tendered or withheld to satisfy any federal, state, or local tax withholding obligations may not be made available for re-issuance under the Incentive Plan.

 Options.
 The Administrator may grant stock options and determine all terms and conditions of each stock option, which include the number of stock options granted, whether a stock option is to be an incentive stock option or non-qualified stock option, and the grant date for the stock option.
 However, the exercise price per share of common stock may never be less than the fair market value of a share of common stock on the date of grant and the expiration date may not be later than 10 years after the date of grant.
-Stock options are exercisable and vest at such times and be subject to such restrictions and conditions as are determined by the Administrator, including with respect to the manner of payment of the exercise price of such stock options.
+Stock options are exercisable and vest at such times and will be subject to such restrictions and conditions as are determined by the Administrator, including with respect to the manner of payment of the exercise price of such stock options.